tyu008/agisdk/README.md

 ## Quick Start

-Here's a simple example to get you started:
+Here's a simple example to get you started for benchmarking _gpt-4o_ on the REAL Bench "Omnizon" environment:

 ```python
 from agisdk import real